gomax22/ganastro/README.md

 python train.py --resume <path-to-checkpoint> --config <path-to-config>
 ```

-**N.B.:** To get a pretrained model or , please contact me at _massimiliano.giordanoorsini001@studenti.uniparthenope.it_
+**N.B.:** To get the weights of the pretrained model used for the experiments in the paper, please contact me at _massimiliano.giordanoorsini001@studenti.uniparthenope.it_

 Please put the downloaded file in ``pretrained/``.